CloudGeometry/cg-devx-core/README.md

 CG DevX is an all-in-one platform designed to simplify and enhance the development, deployment, and management of cloud-native applications.
 Whether you are an experienced platform engineer or just a beginner DevOps starting your cloud-native journey, CG DevX provides the tools and capabilities to empower your team and streamline your workflows.

+Do you want to try it yourself?
+Follow our [quickstart guide](QUICKSTART.md).

 For comprehensive list of features please see this [page](https://cloudgeometry.github.io/cg-devx-docs/capabilities/capabilities/).